mybui/mybui.github.io/nycParkingTickets.md

 ## The NYC Department of Finance collects data on every parking ticket issued in NYC (~10M per year).
 This data is made publicly available to aid in ticket resolution and to guide policymakers.

 ## The data set we'll explore is in 2017.
-Since its size is quite large - 2.09 GB, we'll apply the concept of 'laziness' from dask.
-We'll also visualize our analysis with interactive plotly (not displayed here).
+Since its size is quite large - 2.09 GB, we'll apply the concept of 'laziness' from Dask.
+We'll also visualize our analysis with interactive Plotly (not displayed here).

 ```python